Santosh-Gupta/Lit2Vec/README.md

 For more information on how to run the notebooks, click on the HowTo.md file located in this repository.

-The following images are from a single 2D T-NSE plot of the resulting book embeddings.
-This particular TNSE plotted 3000 books (out of 10,000 book vectors that were trained)
+The following images are from two 2D TSNE (quick explanation https://www.youtube.com/watch?v=p3wFE85dAyY ) plot of the resulting book embeddings.
+The first one is a TNSE of the 3000 most occurring books in the data (out of 10,000 book vectors that were trained), and the second one is a TSNE of all 10,000 books.
+I did two TSNE's because as the number of points increase, the accuracy tends to decrease, so I wanted to see the maps of the most occuring books, and then the rest

+# TSNE maps top 3000 books

 This section contains fantasty/high fantasy written within the last 30-40 years.